 Conservative community bankers (and bank regulators) see the need for more flexibility in setting the allowance for loan and lease losses.
-We are all well aware that economic cycles occur and it is very difficult to absorbing losses and raising capital during times of economic difficulties, such as the current environment.
+We are all well aware that economic cycles occur and it is very difficult to absorb losses and raise capital during times of economic difficulties, such as the current environment.